Medical Oncology and Immunotherapy

 How are chemotherapy treatments given?

-Although you are welcome to bring someone with you to treatment, particularly in the beginning, please keep in mind that our space is limited.
 Because the privacy of all of our patients is so important, we ask that you limit the number of guests who accompany you.

 What side effects will I experience from chemotherapy?